ArabidopsisDev/ArabidopsisDev/README.md

 ### 🧑‍🌾 Nice to meet you!

 It's a pleasure to meet you.
 I'm an undergraduate student at the College of Agriculture, Shandong Agricultural University, majoring in Seed Science and Engineering (New Agricultural Science Experimental Class).
-Currently working on SRT projects related to the spectrum of smart agriculture.
+Currently working on integrating the SBERT model to address the NLP similarity processing issues in Recite Helper.

 I'm an introverted ISFP with a passion for object-oriented programming and real-world project development.
 If you were to ask me why I chose to pursue agriculture in university, there are two reasons: first, I didn't want my interests to become my career; second, I come from a rural background and have an indescribable love for the land.